awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/predictive-scaling-customized-metric-specification.md

 ## Prerequisites<a name="custom-metrics-prerequisites"></a>

-To specify custom metrics in your policy, you must have `cloudwatch:GetMetricData` permissions\.
+To add custom metrics to your predictive scaling policy, you must have `cloudwatch:GetMetricData` permissions\.

-To specify your own metrics instead of the metrics that AWS provides, you must first publish the metrics to CloudWatch\.
+To specify your own metrics instead of the metrics that AWS provides, you must first publish your metrics to CloudWatch\.
 For more information, see [Publishing custom metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) in the *Amazon CloudWatch User Guide*\.

-**Note**
-When you publish your own metrics, make sure to publish the data points at a minimum frequency of five minutes\.
+If you publish your own metrics, make sure to publish the data points at a minimum frequency of five minutes\.
 Amazon EC2 Auto Scaling retrieves the data points from CloudWatch based on the length of the period that it needs\.
 For example, the load metric specification uses hourly metrics to measure the load on your application\.
 CloudWatch uses your published metric data to provide a single data value for any one\-hour period by aggregating all data points with timestamps that fall within each one\-hour period\.

+## Constructing the JSON for custom metrics<a name="construct-json-custom-metrics"></a>

+The following section contains examples for how to configure predictive scaling to query data from CloudWatch\.
+There are two different methods to configure this option, and the method that you choose affects which format you use to construct the JSON for your predictive scaling policy\.
+When you use metric math, the format of the JSON varies further based on the metric math being performed\.

+1. To create a policy that gets data directly from other CloudWatch metrics provided by AWS or metrics that you publish to CloudWatch, see [Example predictive scaling policy with custom load and scaling metrics \(AWS CLI\)](#custom-metrics-ex1)\.

+1. To create a policy that can query multiple CloudWatch metrics and use math expressions to create new time series based on these metrics, see [Use metric math expressions](#using-math-expression-examples)\.

-## Example predictive scaling policy with a custom scaling metric and a custom load metric<a name="custom-metrics-ex1"></a>
+### Example predictive scaling policy with custom load and scaling metrics \(AWS CLI\)<a name="custom-metrics-ex1"></a>

-The following example policy shows a complete policy configuration that specifies a custom scaling metric, a custom load metric, and a target utilization of `50`\.
-Save this configuration in a file named `config.json`\.
+To create a predictive scaling policy with custom load and scaling metrics with the AWS CLI, store the arguments for `--predictive-scaling-configuration` in a JSON file named `config.json`\.

+You start adding custom metrics by replacing the replaceable values in the following example with those of your metrics and your target utilization\.

 ```
 {